Clan Skene: Wars of Scottish Independence

 John de Skene's son was Patrick who appeared on the Ragman Rolls of 1296, submitting to Edward I of England.
 Despite this the Skenes staunchly supported Robert the Bruce and after his victory the Skene lands were erected into a barony.

 15th and 16th centuries

 In 1411 Adam de Skene was killed at the Battle of Harlaw.
-Four generations later Alexander Skene de Skene is amongst those listed as dead on the field of the Battle of Flodden in 1513.
+Four generations later Alexander Skene de Skene is among those listed as dead on the field of the Battle of Flodden in 1513.
 Another Skene laird was killed at the Battle of Pinkie Cleugh in 1547.

 Other prominent branches of the Clan Skene were the Skenes of Curriehill and Skenes of Hallyards.
 John Skene, Lord Curriehill was a prominent lawyer of the sixteenth century who in 1594 was appointed to the Supreme Court Bench.
 He was knighted by James VI of Scotland.
 His son was created a Baronet of Nova Scotia in 1626.
 His second son was John Skene of Hallyards who rose to high judicial offices as Lord Clerk Register.
-Philip Skene of the Skene of Hallyards founded Skenesborough on the shores of Lake Champlain, then in Canada.
+Philip Skene of the Skene of Hallyards founded Skenesborough on the shores of Lake Champlain.